mollygove/WK1HW-Code-Refactor/README.md

 # WK1HW-Code-Refactor
-## Description

 We have updated the code by refacorting what was already written.

-- I have elimated most of the divs and replaced them
+- I have elimated most of the divs and replaced them.
-- This project was enacted to solve accessability standards
+- This project was enacted to solve accessability standards.
-- I have a better understanding how to read someone else code and how difficult it can be without comments or semantic HTML.
+- I have a better understanding how to read someone else's code and how difficult it can be without comments or semantic HTML.

-## Installation
+The Goal was to keep the page the same while:
 1. Webpage meets accessibility standards.
 2. Source code is viewable.
 3. HTML elements are semantic.